biley06/awesome-low-level-design/problems/linkedin.md

 - The system should be designed to handle a large number of concurrent users and high traffic load.
 - The system should be scalable and efficient in terms of resource utilization.

+## Notes from Biley
+- LinkedinSystem will have UserService, NewsFeedService, ConnectionService, NotificationService, SearchService
+- UserService will have all the user data, profile, etc, and all operations to do crud on these data.
+- NewsFeedService will interact with user service to get user data and connection lists, and update the news feed for each user.
+This seperation to a new service will help in moving all logic to it.
+We can use news feed strategy inside it and use strategy pattern to add different sorting strategy for news feed generation.
+- When a user posts a new post, it goes to user service and is added to its Data structure.
+US then calls NFS and adds to news feeds of all users who have this user as its connection (fan-out).
+- Any connection request goes to CS, which registers this connection, and calls US to add this in pending connections list of the user.
+It the calls NS for sending notification.
+- When a user accepts a connection, then both the parties connection list is updated.
+Similar to observer pattern, but might be an overkill.
+- SS interacts with US for searching.
+- Post should implement Commentable interface.

 ## UML Class Diagram

 ![](../class-diagrams/linkedin-class-diagram.png)